 Fulham Palace is embarking on a £3.8 million restoration project entitled “Discovering the Bishop of London’s Palace at Fulham” supported by the Heritage Lottery Fund.
 As well as restoring the iconic Tudor Quadrangle and replanting historic varieties of plants, they are developing new interpretation for display in a variety of new and exciting exhibition spaces within the historic rooms.
 An Archive Research and Interpretation placement is available to work on this project.
 Click here for further details.

 Glyndebourne, an independent opera house in Sussex, is happy to discuss a range of placement projects.
 Whether ‘front of house’ in the creation of content or contributing to shows or ‘back of house’ working with the team that manages the opera house.
 Students are invited to find out more about Glyndebourne and are happy to discuss potential placement opportunities that would be beneficial to the student and the organisation: Glyndebourne website.

 The ICA has a fast moving programme of exhibitions and events that will be of interest to PhD researchers.
 They welcome students interested in their work to develop and propose projects that could contribute to their forthcoming programmes.
-For example: